-The ocean is an extremely demanding environment that, in order to ensure the survivability and cost-effective operation of WEC, requires careful attention to several design parameters.
-RME expects its WEC will be adopted in many offshore power markets because its design objectives incorporate features that deliver tangible benefits to customers:
+The ocean is an extremely demanding environment that, in order to ensure the survivability and cost-effective operation of wave energy converters (WECs), requires careful attention to several design parameters.
+RME expects its WECs will be adopted in many offshore power markets because our design objectives are focused on features that deliver tangible benefits to our customers including:

-If RME’s WEC prototype validates the Company’s design strategy, Resolute may achieve sustainable competitive advantages related to lower purchase price, lower operation & maintenance costs and significant potential for margin expansion when WEC are manufactured at scale.
+RME’s WEC testing program has validated our design strategy and as a result we expect to achieve sustainable competitive advantages related to lower up-front capital cost, lower operation & maintenance costs and significant potential for profit margin expansion when our WECs are manufactured in larger numbers.

 RME has filed patent applications related to certain aspects of its WEC designs and expects to continue doing so as additional innovations are discovered.

 RME is interested in building the value of its IP portfolio and will consider a wide range of options including licensing and acquisitions of patents and patent portfolios.
 Please submit written inquiries to us at our email@example.com communication portal.